HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_configure_dam_custom_cert.md

 The secret can be created using the following commands:

 !!! note
     You can choose the secret name and this must be referenced in the next configuration step (for example, `custom-ca-cert`).
-The namespace is the Kubernetes namespace where you want to deploy HCL Digital Experience 9.5 to (for example, `digital-experience`).
+The namespace is the Kubernetes namespace where you want to deploy HCL Digital Experience Compose 9.5 to (for example, `digital-experience-compose`).
 However, you must set the key name to `customCACert.pem` in the following command like in [`--from-file=key=source`](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/#use-source-files).

 ```
 # Create secret with the name "custom-ca-cert" and the key "customCACert.pem"
-# Secret will be created in the namespace "digital-experience"
+# Secret will be created in the namespace "digital-experience-compose"

-kubectl create secret generic custom-ca-cert --from-file=customCACert.pem=./customCACert.pem -n digital-experience
+kubectl create secret generic custom-ca-cert --from-file=customCACert.pem=./customCACert.pem -n digital-experience-compose
 ```

 ## Configuring secret in deployment